 WiFi is available in a few places, and we have a slow connection and limited bandwidth, so it's not ideal for much more than checking email or some (very) light browsing.
 In other words, it's there if you need it, but don't expect to be able to download your favorite podcast, stream Netflix, or Skype with your friends back home.

-WiFi is available in the Yavapai Lodge lounge area, and in the Camper Services facility near Trailer Village.
+WiFi is available in the Yavapai Lodge lounge area.

 Trailer Village campsites, the Camper Services facility near Trailer Village, and most other public areas.